-With the material parameter database, IT’IS aims to provide values for EM, thermal ,and fluid properties of biological tissues to the modeling community in a free, easily accessible, and dynamically evolving manner.
+With the material parameter database, IT’IS aims to provide the computational life sciences community with values for EM, thermal, fluid, acoustic and MR properties of biological tissues in a free, easily accessible, and dynamically evolving manner.
 The database is drawn from a comprehensive scientific literature review and is continuously updated.
 The IT’IS Foundation, a non-profit and independent research organization, is committed to the long-term maintenance of this material parameter database.
-IT'IS relies heavily on input from database users, whose engagement in the upkeep of the database via a specific forum is strongly encouraged.

-The IT’IS material parameter database is envisioned as a webresource to be continuously developed and improvied.
+The IT’IS material parameter database is envisioned as a webresource to be continuously developed and improved.
 General considerations, remarks, and known issues regarding the database are summarized in the documentation available for download.
 Although revised versions of the database have been published, previous versions remain accessible, together with a log file documenting the changes.
-Our user forum is designed for users to suggest additional references, to question the assumptions behind the current values, and to discuss possible improvements.
-The goal is to launch a community effort to create and maintain a comprehensive and accurate reference database for EM, thermal, and flow simulations involving human models.
-In the future, the material database will be extended to cover additional physical and physiological properties of tissues, including ultrasound propagation and absorption, mechanical elasticity, and more.
+Permanent digital access to each released version of the database and unambiguous traceability is guaranteed by a unique Digital Object Identifiers (DOI).
+The goal is to create and maintain a comprehensive and accurate reference database for EM, thermal, flow, acoustic, and MR simulations involving human models.
+In the future, the material database will be extended to cover additional physical and physiological properties of tissues, including mechanical elasticity, and more.

 Recent improvements of the database include: